ye-kyaw-thu/error-overflow/chatting-about-religious-with-ChatGPT4.md

 These are just a few examples.
 There are also many other belief systems, like Taoism, Zoroastrianism, Animism, Paganism, and countless indigenous and tribal religions with their own unique traditions and beliefs.

+## Question: 2

+I know it is really countless of our world religious.
+However, I wanna you to make a big list for various religious at least 100.
+Including brief introduction or history, how many believers, the original country, the name of God and so on.
+You can also use the Table format.
+No page limitation please.